Icosahunter/omnipkg/README.md

  - Add new package managers with simple JSON files

 # Using It

+--- Omnipkg is currently in the middle of a refactor and the instructions below may not work ---

 OmniPkg is still in development, currently to use it you will simply:
  - Clone the repo
  - In a terminal navigate to the git repo folder